 The Microsoft Excel RND function allows you to generate a random number (integer value).
 You can specify the random number to be a value between 2 user-specified numbers.

 The syntax for the Microsoft Excel RND function is:

 Int ((upperbound - lowerbound + 1) * Rnd + lowerbound)

 The RND function can be used in the following versions of Microsoft Excel:

 The RND function can be used in Microsoft Excel as the following type of function:

 The RND function can only be used in VBA code in Microsoft Excel.

-Let's look at some Excel RND function examples and explore how you would use the RND function in Excel VBA code:
+Let's look at some Excel RND function examples and explore how to use the RND function in Excel VBA code: